FranQuant/the_ai_engineer_capstones/capstones/week01_gd_optimization/README_week01_capstone.md

 ## Overview

-The notebook explores how Gradient Descent (GD) and Stochastic Gradient Descent (SGD) behave on:
+The notebook explores how Gradient Descent (GD) and Stochastic Gradient Descent (SGD) behave on two instructional objectives:

-1. **A quadratic baseline**
+1. **Quadratic baseline**
-   - Simple convex objective
+   - Convex, smooth objective
-   - Used to study step-size stability
+   - Used to study stability and step-size effects
    - Includes the required learning-rate sweep

-2. **A cubic non-convex function**
+2. **Cubic non-convex function**
    - Shows basins of attraction and divergence
-   - Demonstrates differences between GD and SGD
+   - Demonstrates GD vs. SGD behavior
-   - Highlights noisy vs. diminishing-noise behavior
+   - Highlights noisy vs. diminishing-noise trajectories

-Both objectives are one-dimensional so the dynamics can be plotted and understood visually.
+All experiments are one-dimensional, allowing the optimization dynamics to be visualized directly.

 ---